Thursday, August 21, 2008

 WHAT IT MEANS TO BE KIDS?

-I sat down before the television for yet another music show in a private channel,an opening intro was given by an anchor, followed by the commercial break,(but the actual show seemed to peep in between the ads is another story!)long enough to rewind my memories.I was pondering over when i started watching these kind of shows!??
-Those were the days when these programs started attracting a wide variety of people right from kids to older audiences.
-What adds up spice to these kinds of shows is that the aspiring singers perform in front of their heroes, whom they worship and like who they wanted to be.
-Really such shows were gifted ones to the budding musicians and still are.
+I sat down before the television for yet another music show in a private channel,an opening intro followed by the commercial break long enough to rewind my memories.I was trying to recall the inception of these kind of shows!.
+Those were the days when these programs started attracting a wide variety of people ranging from kids to older audiences.
+What adds up spice to these kinds of shows is that the aspiring singers perform in front of their heroes, whom they sort of idol worship!

-Yeah, the commercial break took a break and opening the musical show was a young kid of age some 8 or 9 yrs, I guess.
+The commercial break did take a break and opening the musical show was a young kid of aged 8 to 9 yrs.
 That episode being the semi final round, made me sit agape.
 I was all eyes and ears.
-That guy indeed was awesome and many others followed him and every one of them was equally perfect, marvelous and exuberant and add any adjective of this kind,that ll suits those young prodigies.
+That guy indeed was awesome and many others followed him and every one of them were equally perfect, impeccable and exuberant.
 The show ended, the results were announced and to my shock, the nine year old kid was eliminated.

 The organizers of the show were generous enough to telecast the conversations that went on among the participants of the show, their parents and relatives after the announcement of results!!.
-What haunted me more were those pristine tears, the sense of extreme disappointment in that rosy face, the beauty of that smile conquered by sadness.
-And that background music u know was like a dirge, an Armageddon, as if the kid has lost the whole world.
+What haunted me the most was those pristine tears, the sense of extreme disappointment in that rosy face, the beauty of that smile conquered by sadness.
+And that background music was like a dirge, an Armageddon, as if the kid has lost the whole world.
+And all to increase the PR for this show!

 These tv shows are not the only means by which the children are burdened, these are the latest attractions in the row of different types of extra curicular activities and competitions to put the tiny tots under pressure, which actually should be an impetus to develop a sense of interest in doing some work,build up a healthy competition and inculcate a sociable atttitude among them.But,things are turning other way round. it develops a kind of hatred, greediness some times even inferiority complex and they develop such a mindset that they become to sensitive to bear with failures.

-who are all accountable,for things happening in the current scenario?The competitive age in which we live ,the society which is stereotypic( I mean , the society supports people only those who does things that is well recognised and don't accept or respect( sometimes even discourage) people who choose the road not taken by others, even if they know that it might be better ),the Parents who are too proactive and too much interested in deciding theirs ward's life at a very early stage itself giving much care to the charm and fame of the present time,taking every action to mould them that way,which would ensure a safe future for their children(Never mind,how much happy and cool their chidren at present).anyways,Whatever or whoever it is, it is high time we draw a boundary for how much we can expect from the young children, how much we can influence them in the budding stage.
+who is accountable for this?The competitive age in which we live ,the society which is stereotypic( I mean , the society supports people only those who does things that is well recognised and don't accept or respect( sometimes even discourage) people who choose the road not taken by others, even if they know that it might be better ),the Parents who are too proactive and too much interested in deciding theirs ward's life at a very early stage giving much care to the charm and fame of the present time,taking every action to mould them that way,which would ensure a safe future for their children.Anyways,Whatever or whoever it is, it is high time we draw a boundary for how much we can expect from the young children, how much we can influence them in the budding stage.

 3 comments: